kframework/c-semantics/README.md

 - [examples][]: some simple example programs for trying out the SEARCH and LTLMC features.

-- [libc][]: library headers and some library sources for functions that aren't defined directly in the semantics itself.
+- [default-profile][]: library headers and some library sources for functions that aren't defined directly in the semantics itself.

 - [parser][]: the lightly modified OCaml CIL C parser.